-- Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery.

-- See that all wheels are in good condition.

-- Check that both forks are secure and not bent, cracked or badly worn.

-- Inspect lift chains for damage.

-- See that the load backrest is in place and secure, if your truck has that option.

-- Look under the truck for signs of hydraulic leaks.

-- Try the horn.

-- Make sure the power disconnect works.

-- Check that all controls work smoothly.
+- Check to make sure the battery is charged, water level is OK and vent caps are in place, unless sealed, maintenance-free batteries have been selected.
+Don't use an open flame to check the battery. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chain(s) for damage. - Make certain the safety sheild is kept clean. - See that the load backrest is in place and secure, if your truck has that option. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the power disconnect works. - Check that all controls work smoothly.

-2. Test drive your truck in an uncongested area.
+2. Test your truck in an uncongested area

-- Try all the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse.
+- Test the hydraulic functions. - Check the steering. - Operate the truck slowly in both directions. - Operate through the full speed range in both forward and reverse. - Check braking distance in forward and reverse at a slow speed.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
 If the braking distance is too long to stop safely, don't use the truck.

-If anything doesn't look, work or feel right, don't use the truck.
+If anything doesn't look, work, or feel right, don't use the truck.
 Report the problem to your supervisor.